nbl7/uranio-dot/README.md

 ### How to develop urn-dot

-URN-DOT repository will allow to develop and test URN modules like urn-core, urn-web, etc.
+URN-DOT repository allows to develop and test URN modules like urn-core, urn-web, etc.

 Every submodule is installed in the `.uranio` folder.